PabloVallejo/try-qunit/README.md

 [![Build Status](https://travis-ci.org/PabloVallejo/try-qunit.svg?branch=master)](https://travis-ci.org/PabloVallejo/try-qunit)

-This repository contains basic examples of how to run JavaScript tests using [QUnit]().
+This repository contains basic examples on how to run JavaScript tests using [QUnit](https://qunitjs.com/).
 The tests are based on a `Calculator` object, they make sure that the four methods this object has `sum`, `substract`, `divide` and `multiply` work properly.

 ## Running Sample Tests